prebid/prebid.github.io/dev-docs/modules/currency.md

 currency conversion file while the bids are taking place.
 Alternately, the conversion rates can be provided in the page.
 1. At runtime, bids are converted to the ad server currency as needed.
+1. Default rates can be provided in case the file cannot be loaded.

 ## Currency Architecture